danidiaz/red-black-record/NOTES.md

     - `unI $ snd $ field @"bfoo" s` doesn't seem to be faster than "getFieldI".
     - Aumenting the number of getters over 50 doesn't seem to ralentize compilation time (!?)
+    - for 50 fields & 50 ops, modifyFieldI does seem to add a second or two vs. getFieldI.